jacobtfisher/personal-site/index.md

 <div class="box">

-<i class="fas fa-exclamation-triangle" style = "color:#ffd54f"></i> This fall I will be joining the [Charles H. Sandage Department of Advertising](https://media.illinois.edu/advertising) at the University of Illinois Urbana-Champaign as an Assistant Professor.
+<i class="fas fa-exclamation-triangle" style = "color:#ffd54f"></i> This fall I will be joining the <a href = "https://media.illinois.edu/advertising">Charles H. Sandage Department of Advertising</a> at the University of Illinois Urbana-Champaign as an Assistant Professor.
 I'm excited to join the College of Media, and look forward to future research collaborations!

 </div>